 Library Baskets: Really Good Stuff // Library Basket Label Holders: Really Good Stuff // Basket Labels: I made them, but I do not sell these black labels. // READ Letters: Tutorial on My Blog // Subject Banners: Amy Groesbeck // Mini Clothespins, Twine, & Command Hooks: Amazon // Tall Bookshelves: Target // Writing Center: Really Good Stuff (no longer available) // Stools: IKEA // Small Black Tables: IKEA // Plastic Shoe Boxes: Target

 I have a librarian student job position in my classroom, and two years ago, one of my students came up with the idea of having library hours and an open/closed sign.
 Since my library was always beside my whiteboard, it was just a sign that hung with a magnet.
 Now that my library is on the opposite side of the room from the whiteboard, I needed a new way to display the open/closed sign.

 One of the sweet students that I have in my class this year (and had two years ago…and her mom is the assistant principal at my school) came in to help me with my classroom this week and had this brilliant idea of just sticking the signs in the outside sleeves of a binder.
 That way, it stands up and is easy to display. #genius

 I absolutely LOVE this sign.
-A student who I had in my class two years ago painted it for me as an end of year gift.
+Two years ago, a student who I had in my class painted it for me as an end-of-year gift.
 I have her again this year!